Did You Know These Secrets to Optimizing Video Thumbnails?

 Advantages of Using Custom Thumbnails

-• Enhanced Visibility: A well-designed thumbnail stands out in crowded feeds.
+• Enhanced Visibility: A good thumbnail helps your video stand out in a busy feed.

 Importance of Thumbnail Best Practices